terary/monqade-express/roadmap.md

-##ROADMAP
+## Roadmap

-Transform from beta to production
+- Transform from Beta to production
-	#Follow openAPI standards or similar.
+- Support openAPI standards or similar.
+[OpenAPI](https://swagger.io/docs/specification/about/ "OpenAPI") or [Google Discovery](https://developers.google.com/discovery/v1/using "Google Discovery")
-	Develop discovery file more consistent with  [OpenAPI](https://swagger.io/docs/specification/about/ "OpenAPI") or [Google Discovery](https://developers.google.com/discovery/v1/using "Google Discovery")
+- auto documentation will be replaced with an app to read from discover- /documentaion will be discontinued